pendulum-project/ntpd-rs/docs/development/threat-model.md

 ![](flowdiagram.svg)

-- The security boundaries between the admin and system users and ntpd-rs run through the unix sockets used for communication.
+- The security boundaries between the admin and system users and ntpd-rs run through the Unix sockets used for communication.
 - The security boundaries for reference sources and external clients run through the network sockets used for communication.